CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

     from quask.core_implementation import PennylaneKernel

 The class ``PennylaneKernel`` implements the Kernel on PennyLane.
-It requires all the argument of ``Kernel`` plus some additional information such as the name of the device we are using, and the number of shots.
-We can instantiate a wrapper class that already give all the configurations.
-It follows the example that configure a noiseless simulator with infinite shots.
+It requires all the arguments of ``Kernel`` plus some additional information such as the name of the device we are using, and the number of shots.
+We can instantiate a wrapper class that already gives all the configurations.
+It follows the example that configures a noiseless simulator with infinite shots.

 .. warning::

     You need to have installed PennyLane to instantiate the class quask.core_implementation.PennylaneKernel.
     If you are using a different quantum SDK (Qiskit, Qibo, ...) you should configure directly the corresponding object (QiskitKernel, QiboKernel, ...).
-Look at the _backends_ tutorial for more details.
+Look at the *backends* tutorial for more details.

 .. code:: ipython3